ggbalaazs/CarND-PID-Control-Project/README.md

 ## Reflection

-Term P is a proportional feedback of the cross track error (difference between road center and actual position).
-Term I is integral component that is supposed to correct possible offset errors over time which is actually not present here.
-Term D is differential term that is used to dampen oscillation.
+PID is a commonly used controller which uses the error between desired and measured values to provide a 3-term feedback for minimizing the error in the long run.
+In this project the cross track error (difference between road center and actual position) is the target to be minimized.
+The controller should adjust the steering value in the first place, but throttle can be also changed.
+Term P is the proportional feedback of the cross track error: the larger the error, the larger the proportional correction.
+This was the key factor to steer back the vehicle to its central position.
+Term I is the integral component that makes adjustment based on many recent errors.
+It is supposed to correct possible offset errors over time.
+The integral term was not really a necessity in this project, the simulator has no offset errors that need to be handled.
+Term D is the derivative term that takes into account the rate of change of errors.
+This works against the proportional term: the more rapid the change, the greater its dampening effect.
+A carefully chosen proportional term was enough in itself to recover central position when driving in straight line.
+But as soon as there was change in driving direction, the car was starting to oscillate after the turn.
+With additional derivative term the dampening stopped the oscillation.

 At first I experimented with Kp value, Ki and Kd was set to 0.
-The effect of small errors on steering was too much, exponential dampening seemed like a good idea.
+The effect of small errors on steering was too much, exponential diminishing seemed like a good idea.
 Steering value needed to be limited as well, 0.2 radians was the starting value.
 I set constant throttle to 0.3 and manually tuned parameters of Kp and the exponent.
+I settled for the value 0.18 as Kp.

-The car went well until first turn, but after that differential component was required to stop oscillation.
+The car went well until first turn, but after that derivative component was required to dampen oscillation.
 So I manually tuned Kd.
+Setting Kd to 6.0 was sufficient.

-There was not any constant error that needed to be integrated out, anyway I added a very small Ki.
+There was not any constant error that needed to be integrated out, but for small residual errors integral component may be still useful.
+Anyway I added a very small Ki, 0.0001.

 The second turn on the map needed higher steering limit.
 Later I increased the maximum speed and added braking at near-limit steering.